laminlabs/lamin-blog/docs/lakehouse-benchmark.md

 **DuckDB append and schema change.** The 0.24s append and 0.25s schema change for DuckDB are not persisted operations.
 Both are in-session view redefinitions; no data is written to S3.
 These timings are not directly comparable to the persisted writes of the other four engines.

-**LaminDB append and schema change scope.** The LaminDB append time (9.4s) includes an S3 upload, schema validation against the registered schema, stable UID assignment, lineage graph linking, and creation of a new collection version.
+**LaminDB append and schema change scope.** The LaminDB append time (9.4s) includes an S3 upload, schema validation, stable UID assignment, lineage graph linking, and creation of a new collection version.
 The schema change time (3.5s) includes round-trips to a Postgres-backed schema registry that applies instance-wide.
 These operations have a wider scope than the equivalent operations in Iceberg (table-scoped) and LanceDB (table-scoped), which is reflected in the timing difference.

 ---